Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 Although irritating, itching during pregnancy is common, especially on the bump, it can sometimes be a symptom of a liver condition called intrahepatic cholestasis of pregnancy or ICP.

-If you're pregnant and experiencing itchiness, it’s good to let your midwife or doctor know so they can investigate and help alleviate any discomfort.
+If you're experiencing itchiness, it's good to let your midwife or doctor know so they can investigate and help alleviate any discomfort.

 Let's run through some of the common causes of itching during pregnancy.

 If you've has during a past pregnancy, there's an increased likelihood that it'll occur again in future pregnancies.
-The symptoms of ICP include:
+The symptoms of OC include: